Introducing the NEW Optibot AppSec Agent - now live.

 CHEAPER

-How we calculate: Team size × PRs per engineer per week × 4 working weeks × $15 per deep code review (conservative estimate).
-Claude Code Review charges $15–$25 per deep PR review depending on size.
-Optibot is $29 per user per month — no per-PR fees, ever.
+How we calculate: Team size x PRs per engineer per week x 4 working weeks x cost per Claude Code Review.
+Claude Code Review (Anthropic's GitHub integration) charges $10-$25 per PR depending on diff size and complexity.
+Optibot is $29 per user per month — flat rate, unlimited reviews, billed annually.

 How much does Claude Code cost per code review?